scheinerman/Posets.jl/README.md

 closure of `d`.
 An error is thrown if `d` has cycles.
 (Self loops in `d` are ignored.)

 Given a square matrix `A`, create a poset in which `i < j` exactly when the `i,j`-entry of `A` is nonzero.
-Diagonal entries are ignored, but if this would create a cycle an error is thrown.
+Diagonal entries are ignored.
+If this matrix would create a cycle, an error is thrown.